 The University of Oldenburg may claim to be among the leading universities in Germany when it comes to migration studies, intercultural education and gender studies.
 Since 1982, it successfully runs interdisciplinary migration studies programmes, namely in intercultural education (with several hundred graduates and proven employability) and more recently the BA programme for highly qualified migrants, unique in German higher education as a new tool to prevent de-qualification through migration.

-EMMIR is based at the the School of Linguistics and Cultural Studies (in German).
-A variety of research centered Master programs are offered by the institutes in the same faculty, which secures the high quality of both curriculum and scholars in English and German.
+EMMIR is based at the School of Linguistics and Cultural Studies (in German).
+A variety of research centred Master programs is offered by the institutes in the same faculty, which secures the high quality of both curriculum and scholars in English and German.

 This school offers programs in: